Zudest/KingdomDuels/content/about.md

     - These sets are based on [Yugioh Scrolls](/yugioh-scrolls/), which is a fan-fiction retelling of the anime that uses Kingdom Duels rules instead of the true rules.

 - ***Expansion Sets (wip)***
-    - *Currently in pre-planning stage.*
-    - These sets provide further support for existing mechanics.
-They don't follow plot, duels or specific characters and are developed with the community.
-They are a way for fans to design cards for the main distribution of the game.
+    - These sets provide further support for existing cards and mechanics, expanding on them by narrating self-contained events from the lore (*"Duel Anecdotes"*) or maybe even from different franchises (*"Duel Visions"*).
+They may be developed with the community so they can be a way for fans to contribute cards for the main distribution of the game.

-- ***Illusory Sets (wip)***
-    - *Currently in pre-planning stage.*
-    - These sets represent self-contained duels between characters from different yugioh series and/or even different franchises.
-A sort of *"What-If?"* concept for weird and unique cards, mechanics and character interactions.

 ## Read More